devcybiko/gregsmithwiki/content/teaching/gregs55.md

 4. Respect other people's comments, opinions, and ideas
 5. If you win, do not brag; if you lose, do not show anger
 6. If you are asked a question in conversation, ask a question in return
-8. Do not show disrespect with gestures
-9. Always say thank you when given something
-10. When you receive something, do not insult the gift or the giver
-11. Suprise others by performing random acts of kindness
-12. When reviewing other's work give only the correct grade
-13. Follow along when we read together in class
-14. Answer all written questions with a complete sentence
-15. Do not ask for a reward
-16. You must complete your homework every day
-17. Subject transitions will be switf, quiet, and orderly
-18. Be as organized as possible
-19. When homework is assigned, do not moan or complain
-20. When a substitute teacher is present, all class rules apply
-21. Follow the specific classroom protocols
-22. Go out of your way to make others feel special
-23. Know other teachers' names and greet them in the hall by name
-24. Keep yourself and the bathrooms clean and germ freee
-25. Greet visitors and make them feel welcome
-26. Do not save seats in the lunchroom
-27. Do not stare at a student who is being reprimanded
-28. Call or text me if you have a question about homework and leave a message - once
-29. Follow the ABCs of etiquette
-30. After dining in the cafeteria or elsewhere, be responsible for your trash
-31. In a hotel room, leave a tip for the hotel workers who clean your room
-32. On a bus, van, or plane, always face forward
-33. When meeting new people, shake hands and repeat their names
-34. When offered food, take only your fair share
-35. If someone drops something, pick it up
-36. Hold the door for people rather than letting it close on them
-37. Be a good listener
-38. On a field trip, enter a public building quietly
-39. Be a good guest
-40. During an assembly, do not speak or cal out to friends
-41. Use appropriate phone etiquette at all times
-42. When returning from a trip, shake the hand of every chaperone
-43. On escalators, stand to the right, walk to the left
-44. When walking in line, keep your arms at your sides and move quietly
-45. Take schoolwide drills and and precautions seriously
-46. No talking in a movie theater during the movie
-47. Use spaces not tabs for indentation
-48. If anyone is bullying you, let me know, and do not bully others
-49. Stand up for what you believe in
-50. Be positive and enjoy life
-51. Live so that you will never have regrets
-52. Learn from your mistakes and move on
-53. No matter the circumstances, always be honest
-54. Carpe Diem
-55. Be the best person you can be
+7. Do not show disrespect with gestures
+8. Always say thank you when given something
+9. When you receive something, do not insult the gift or the giver
+10. Suprise others by performing random acts of kindness
+11. When reviewing other's work give only the correct review

+## At Work
+14. Follow along when others are speaking or presenting
+15. Answer all written questions with a complete sentence
+16. Do not ask for a reward
+17. You must complete your work every day
+18. Subject transitions will be swift, quiet, and orderly
+19. Be as organized as possible
+20. When work is assigned, do not moan or complain
+21. When a substitute manager is present, all rules apply
+22. Follow the specific workplace protocols
+23. Go out of your way to make others feel special
+24. Know other teachers' names and greet them in the hall by name
+25. Keep yourself and the bathrooms clean and germ freee
+26. Greet visitors and make them feel welcome
+27. Do not save seats in the lunchroom
+28. Do not stare at a student who is being reprimanded
+29. Call or text me if you have a question about homework and leave a message - once
+30. Follow the ABCs of etiquette
+31. After dining in the cafeteria or elsewhere, be responsible for your trash
+32. In a hotel room, leave a tip for the hotel workers who clean your room
+33. On a bus, van, or plane, always face forward
+34. When meeting new people, shake hands and repeat their names
+35. When offered food, take only your fair share
+36. If someone drops something, pick it up
+37. Hold the door for people rather than letting it close on them
+38. Be a good listener
+39. On a field trip, enter a public building quietly
+40. Be a good guest
+41. During an assembly, do not speak or cal out to friends
+42. Use appropriate phone etiquette at all times
+43. When returning from a trip, shake the hand of every chaperone
+44. On escalators, stand to the right, walk to the left
+45. When walking in line, keep your arms at your sides and move quietly
+46. Take schoolwide drills and and precautions seriously
+47. No talking in a movie theater during the movie
+48. Use spaces not tabs for indentation
+49. If anyone is bullying you, let me know, and do not bully others
+50. Stand up for what you believe in
+51. Be positive and enjoy life
+52. Live so that you will never have regrets
+53. Learn from your mistakes and move on
+54. No matter the circumstances, always be honest
+55. Carpe Diem
+56. Be the best person you can be

 ## The ABCs of Etiquette